BarkingMouseStudio/haste/Assets/Ancillary/README.md.txt

 Haste Pro provides access to as many built-in MenuItems as possible with Unity's exposed APIs.
 Haste Pro also indexes custom MenuItems from other editor extensions making it easy to extend Haste's capabilities.

+Ignoring Assets
+---

+You can ignore assets in your project like third-party tools, etc. by right-clicking on the asset and selecting `Haste > Ignore`.
+The asset can be unignored by right-clicking and selecting `Haste > Unignored`.
+You can further manage ignored assets in Haste's Preferences inside of the main Unity Preferences.

 Missing Menu Items
 ---